-- (a) Subject to subclause 2 Implementation of 38-Hour Week of this award and subject to the exemptions hereinafter provided the ordinary hours of work shall be an average of 38 per week to be worked on one of the following bases: - (i) 38 hours within a work cycle not exceeding seven consecutive days; or - (ii) 76 hours within a work cycle not exceeding fourteen consecutive days; or - (iii) 114 hours within a work cycle not exceeding twenty-one consecutive days; or - (iv) 152 hours within a work cycle not exceeding twenty-eight days. - (b) The ordinary hours of work shall be not more than 8 hours on any day, but may be worked in one or two periods. - (c) In the case of student hostel employees, the ordinary hours of 38 per week shall be worked on 5 consecutive days, unless otherwise mutually agreed. - (d) In the case of all other employees, the ordinary hours of 38 per week shall be worked Monday to Friday. - (e) The daily spread of hours during which ordinary time may be worked, shall be 6.30am to 6.00pm, except for student hostels, for which the spread shall be 6.30am to 7.30pm. - (f) An employee's constant number of hours per week shall be as determined between the employer and the employee pursuant to the contract of service. - (g) With the exception of casual employees, once the hours of a part- time employee have been established, they shall not be varied other than: - (i) by giving at least one week of notice by either the employer or the employee; or - (ii) by mutual consent.
+- (a) Subject to subclause 2 Implementation of 38-Hour Week of this award and subject to the exemptions hereinafter provided the ordinary hours of work shall be an average of 38 per week to be worked on one of the following bases: - (i) 38 hours within a work cycle not exceeding seven consecutive days; or - (ii) 76 hours within a work cycle not exceeding fourteen consecutive days; or - (iii) 114 hours within a work cycle not exceeding twenty-one consecutive days; or - (iv) 152 hours within a work cycle not exceeding twenty-eight days. - (b) The ordinary hours of work shall be not more than 8 hours on any day, but may be worked in one or two periods. - (d) In the case of all other employees, the ordinary hours of 38 per week shall be worked Monday to Friday. - (f) An employee's constant number of hours per week shall be as determined between the employer and the employee pursuant to the contract of service. - (g) With the exception of casual employees, once the hours of a part- time employee have been established, they shall not be varied other than: - (i) by giving at least one week of notice by either the employer or the employee; or - (ii) by mutual consent.